 The future of customer experience management

-Data is hugely important today as enterprises need to adapt and transform their business at very short notice to the ever-changing digital needs.
-The winning businesses will be the ones that make best use of their digital data.
+Data is hugely important today as enterprises need to adapt and transform their business at very short notice to keep up with consumers’ ever-changing digital needs.
+The winning businesses will be the ones that make best use of their digital data and incorporate that data to create digital customer service solutions.

-It’s not about robots taking over the world.
-Artificial intelligence (AI) is about improving the customer experiences by tailoring content to an individual’s needs, and providing a more powerful and responsive customer support system.
-The question for management today is how to use their digital knowledge and digital tools to improve and optimize the customer experience.
+Artificial intelligence (AI) can improve the customer experiences by tailoring content to an individual’s needs and providing a more powerful and responsive customer support system, thereby improving digital customer service solutions.
+The question for management today is how to use their digital knowledge and digital tools to improve and optimize the customer experience and how to measure digital customer experiences.